Invest in Teachers – Transform Education

 I was – and I am till this very day – baffled at how these teachers show up every day for their kids.
 Their discipline and endurance is impressive, and yet their salary hardly provides for a living.
 Once I spoke over dinner about money with 8 teachers in Ngozi in northern Burundi, and I realized that I make in one day what the 8 of them combined make per month.

 I don’t know what you do for a living, or where on this planet you live and work.
 But take a moment and think about the fact that there are people doing a very similar job to what you do, showing up every day, busting their asses – and at the end of the month barely have enough money to buy rice and vegetables for their family.
-And not because they are incompetent or lazy, but simply because they were born into a society that doesn’t value their time and effort the way mine and yours does.
+And not because of incompetence or laziness, but simply because they were born into a society that cannot value their time and effort the way ours do.

-Education is the only reliable way of improving our lives.
+Education is the only reliable way to improve our lives.
 This holds true in every part of the world, but in the most disadvantaged societies, the difference can be one of life and death.
 Finishing school often means securing a job that can provide for you and your family.

 To develop that, however, teachers in Burundi need to do things differently.
 They need to be self-driven, creative, resourceful and engaging.
-They shouldn’t be afraid of breaking rules and the mold.
-They shouldn’t be afraid of being questioned by their students and invite them to do just that.
-They need to tell stories that spark their students' curiosity about the world.
+They shouldn’t fear breaking the mold or being questioned — they should welcome it and invite their students to do the same.
+But most importantly, they need to tell stories that spark their students' curiosity about the world.
 Stories that bring them closer to the materials from which the world is made – and not just the ones found in the curriculum.

 And that’s the phase I’m still in: hope.